- Prep time 30 minutes

 (3-pound) rack baby back ribs

 apple cider vinegar

-In a small bowl, mix together brown sugar, smoked paprika, salt, chili powder, black pepper and cayenne pepper.
+- In a small bowl, mix the brown sugar, salt, paprika, chili powder, black pepper, and cayenne.

-Pat the ribs dry.
-Flip them over, meat side down and remove the thin transparent membrane on the back of the bones.
-Sprinkle the rub evenly on both sides of the ribs and rub.
+- Pat the ribs dry.
+Arrange them meat side down and remove the thin transparent membrane on the back of the bones.
+Sprinkle the spice rub evenly on both sides of the ribs and, well, rub!

-Pour water and apple cider vinegar into the bottom of the slow cooker.
-Roll the ribs into a big coil and place into the slow cooker, meat side facing out.
-Place the lid overtop and cook for 3 ½ hours on high or 7 hours on low.
+- Into the slow cooker, pour the water and vinegar.
+Roll the ribs into a big coil and place in the slow cooker, meat side facing out.
+Cover and cook for 3 1/2 hours on High or 7 hours on Low.

-When the ribs are finished cooking, carefully remove the rack of ribs to a foil lined sheet tray.
-Pour the liquid from the slow cooker into a small sauce pot.
+- When the ribs are finished cooking, carefully remove the rack of ribs to a foil-lined sheet tray.
+Pour the liquid from the slow cooker into a small pot.
 Using a spoon, remove the layer of fat that floats to the top.
 Whisk in the ketchup and honey.
-Turn the heat on medium low and cook for 20 minutes or until reduced by half.
+Cook over medium-low heat for about 20 minutes, until reduced by half.

-If finishing on the grill, preheat the grill.
-Once the grill is hot, place the rack of ribs on the grill, meat side up.
-Pour ⅓ of the sauce over top of the ribs and close the lid of the grill.
-Let cook for 5 minutes.
-Baste the ribs with more sauce, cover the grill and cook for another 5 minutes.
-Remove the ribs from the grill, cut into 4-6 slabs and serve with remaining BBQ sauce.
+- If finishing on the grill, preheat the grill.
+Once the grill is hot, grill the ribs, meat side up.
+Pour one-third of the sauce over the ribs and close the lid of the grill.
+Grill for 5 minutes.
+Baste the ribs with more sauce, cover, and continue to grill for another 5 minutes.
+Cut the ribs into 4 to 6 slabs and serve with the remaining sauce.